wisniewskikr/chrisblog-it-aws/kubernetes/springcloud-helloworld-aws-kubernetes-eks-nodegroups-console/README.md

 ##### Goal
 The goal of this project is to present how to deploy **microservices** on **AWS** cloud service type **EKS Node Groups** using **AWS Console**.
 These microservices are created in **Java** programming language with usage **Spring Boot Cloud** framework.

+There are two types AWS EKS:
+* **Node Group (recommended)**: Kubernetes Nodes are created in **AWS EC2**.
+This type supports default AWS Load Balancer.
+Other Load Balancers - like Ingress Nginx - can be used additionally.
+* **Fargete Profile**: Kubernetes Nodes are created in **AWS ECS**.
+This type doesn't support default AWS Load Balancer.
+Other Load Balancers - like Ingress Nginx - have to be used.

+Kubernetes services can be deployed on AWS EKS in two ways:
+* **Console + AWS Cli**: Kubernates Cluster is created in AWS Console and services are deployed via AWS Cli
+* **eksctl + AWS Cli (recommended)**: Kubernates Cluster is created via eksctl and services are deployed via AWS Cli

 ##### Services
 This project consists of following services:
 * **Service HelloWorld**: port **8080**.
 This service provides message, port and uuid